saysaa/SMT.CheatTime/README.md

 - [+] - Speed Hack | **Not added yet**
 - [?] - Random Cheat "I am lucky ?" | **Not added yet**

-**Overview**
-A toolkit for Supermarket Together that handles real-time resource modification, physics overrides, and custom in-game menus.

 **How it works**